 In addition, the determination of land prices for the determination of land use levies and land rents must be organised before the time of deciding on land allocation or land lease, permission to change land use purpose, recognition of land use rights, and recognition of land use rights.
 The term of land use, change of land use form, adjustment of the decision on land allocation or land lease must not exceed six months.

-In addition, Article 168 of the draft LoL for IPs, clusters, and export processing zones (EPZs) has added new content.
+Furthermore, Article 168 of the draft Law on Land for IZs, industrial clusters, and export processing zones (EPZs) has added new content.

-Firstly, in the case of investment projects on construction and business of infrastructure of clusters in regions with difficult socioeconomic conditions, in addition to the subjects entitled to lease land as prescribed in this clause, the state allocates or leases land to public non-business units for investment in the construction and business of infrastructure of IPs, clusters, and EPZs.
+Firstly, in the case of projects on construction and business of infrastructure of industrial clusters in regions with difficult socioeconomic conditions, in addition to the subjects entitled to lease land as prescribed in the clause, the state allocates or leases land to public non-business units in the construction and business of infrastructure of IZs, industrial clusters, and EPZs.

-Next, investors who have leased land by the state to fund the construction and business of infrastructure of IPs, clusters, or EPZs in the form of annual land rental payment may change to the lease form.
-Land with a one-time payment for the entire lease period for the whole or part of the business land area.
+Next, those who have leased land by the state to fund the construction and business of infrastructure of IZs, industrial clusters, or EPZs in the form of annual land rental payment may change to the lease form of land with a one-time payment for the entire lease period for the whole or part of the business land area.

-Also, if the term of the project is longer than the remaining land use term of the IPs, clusters, or EPZs, the economic organisation shall fund the construction and business of infrastructure of the IP.
-For EPZs and clusters, they must seek permission from a competent state agency for permission to adjust the land use term accordingly, but the total land use term must not exceed 70 years and must pay a land use levy or land rent for the extended land area.
+Also, if the term of the project is longer than the remaining land-use term of the IZs, industrial clusters, or EPZs, the economic organisation shall fund the construction and business of infrastructure of the IZ.
+For EPZs and industrial clusters, they must seek permission from a competent state agency for permission to adjust the land-use term accordingly, but the total land-use term must not exceed 70 years and must pay a land-use levy or land rent for the extended land area.

-For important initiatives, such as fostering transparency for foreign investors when putting money into IPs and EZs, the state budget and social resources should be mobilised.
+For the most important initiatives, such as fostering transparency for foreign investors when putting money into IZs and EZs, the state budget and social resources should be mobilised.